apache/zeppelin/docs/manual/interpreters.md

 <img src="../assets/themes/zeppelin/img/screenshots/interpreter_setting.png" width="500px">

-Properties are exported as environment variable when property name is consisted of upper characters, numbers and underscore ([A-Z_0-9]).
+Properties are exported as environment variables when property name is consisted of upper characters, numbers and underscore ([A-Z_0-9]).
 Otherwise set properties as JVM property.

-You may use parameters from the context of interpreter by add #{contextParameterName} (except fields of paragraph) in value, parameter can be of the following types: string, number, boolean.
+You may use parameters from the context of interpreter by add #{contextParameterName} in value, parameter can be of the following types: string, number, boolean.

 ###### Context parameters
 <table class="table-configuration">